Nayya-com/braze-expo-plugin/README.md

 ### Disclaimer
 This plugin may or may not meet the needs of your Expo app, and it should not be considered stable or production ready.

-It is subject to breaking changes until we reach v1.0.0.
+It is subject to breaking changes until we reach `v1.0.0`.

+It has only been tested with:
+ - Expo SDK versions 44 and 45
-It has only been tested with Expo SDK v44.0.0 using `eas build` with EAS managed credentials on a limited set of Android and iOS OS versions.
+ - Using `eas build` with EAS managed credentials
+ - A limited set of Android and iOS versions

 ## Installation
 ```